jonjon02/vsc_crm_mapping_extension/README.md

 # Prerequisites for this Extension to work
-- Service/Job that exports JSON-File via, e.g. via BCP
+- Service/Job that exports JSON-File, for example via BCP
 - Database-Trigger on *Cobra_Data.DBO.AP_FIELDINFOS* that *asynchronously* starts the Service/Job

 # Optional: